datastax/dsbulk/manual/settings.md

 - Indexed data sources: `0 = col1, 1 = col2, 2 = col3`, where `0`, `1`, `2`, are the zero-based indices of fields in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.
     - A shortcut to map the first `n` fields is to simply specify the destination columns: `col1, col2, col3`.
 - Mapped data sources: `fieldA = col1, fieldB = col2, fieldC = col3`, where `fieldA`, `fieldB`, `fieldC`, are field names in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.
+    - A shortcut to map fields named like columns is to simply specify the destination columns: `col1, col2, col3`.

 To specify that a field should be used as the timestamp (a.k.a. write-time) or ttl (a.k.a. time-to-live) of the inserted row, use the specially named fake columns `__ttl` and `__timestamp`: `fieldA = __timestamp, fieldB = __ttl`.
 Note that Timestamp fields are parsed as regular CQL timestamp columns and must comply with either `codec.timestamp`, or alternatively, with `codec.unit` + `codec.epoch`.
 TTL fields are parsed as integers representing durations in seconds, and must comply with `codec.number`.

 To specify that a column should be populated with the result of a function call, specify the function call as the input field (e.g. `now() = c4`).
 Note, this is only relevant for load operations.
+Similarly, to specify that a field should be populated with the result of a function call, specify the function call as the input column (e.g. `field2 = now()`).
+This is only relevant for unload operations.

 In addition, for mapped data sources, it is also possible to specify that the mapping be partly auto-generated and partly explicitly specified.
 For example, if a source row has fields `c1`, `c2`, `c3`, and `c5`, and the table has columns `c1`, `c2`, `c3`, `c4`, one can map all like-named columns and specify that `c5` in the source maps to `c4` in the table as follows: `* = *, c5 = c4`.

 One can specify that all like-named fields be mapped, except for `c2`: `* = -c2`.
 To skip `c2` and `c3`: `* = [-c2, -c3]`.

-Any identifier, field or column, that is not strictly alphanumeric (i.e. not matching [a-zA-Z0-9_]+) must be surrounded by double-quotes: `"Field ""A""" = "Column 2"` (to escape a double-quote, simply double it).
+Any identifier, field or column, that is not strictly alphanumeric (i.e. not matching [a-zA-Z0-9_]+) must be surrounded by double-quotes, just like you would do in CQL: `"Field ""A""" = "Column 2"` (to escape a double-quote, simply double it).
+Note that, contrary to the CQL grammar, unquoted identifiers will not be lower-cased: an identifier such as `MyColumn1` will match a column named `"MyColumn1"` and not `mycolumn1`.

 The exact type of mapping to use depends on the connector being used.
 Some connectors can only produce indexed records; others can only produce mapped ones, while others are capable of producing both indexed and mapped records at the same time.
 Refer to the connector's documentation to know which kinds of mapping it supports.